csuf-cpsc-254-05sp19/project-MapleBot/README.md

 Download Node.js from nodejs.org

-Go to your source folder in your terminal and run "npm install discord.io winston –save" to install dependencies.
+Go to your source folder in your terminal and run "npm install discord.io winston -save" to install dependencies.
 Run "npm install https://github.com/woor/discord.io/tarball/gateway_v6" for additional dependencies.

 Go to your bot.js folder location and run "node bot.js" to run the bot server.
 Use Ctrl-C to stop the server.